Dual inheritance theory: Human sociobiology and evolutionary psychology

 Evolutionary psychologists study the evolved architecture of the human mind.
 They see it as composed of many different programs that process information, each with assumptions and procedures that were specialized by natural selection to solve a different adaptive problem faced by our hunter-gatherer ancestors (e.g., choosing mates, hunting, avoiding predators, cooperating, using aggression).
 These evolved programs contain content-rich assumptions about how the world and other people work.
-As ideas are passed from mind to mind, they are changed by these evolved inference systems (much like messages get changed in a game of telephone).
-But the changes are not random.
+When ideas are passed from mind to mind, they are changed by these evolved inference systems (much like messages get changed in a game of telephone).
+But the changes are not usually random.
 Evolved programs add and subtract information, reshaping the ideas in ways that make them more "intuitive", more memorable, and more attention-grabbing.
-In other words, "memes" (ideas) are not like genes.
-Genes are copied faithfully as they are replicated, but ideas are not.
+In other words, "memes" (ideas) are not precisely like genes.
+Genes are normally copied faithfully as they are replicated, but ideas normally are not.
 It's not just that ideas mutate every once in a while, like genes do.
 Ideas are transformed every time they are passed from mind to mind, because the sender's message is being interpreted by evolved inference systems in the receiver.
+It is useful for some applications to note, however, that there are ways to pass ideas which are more resilient and involve substantially less mutation, such as by mass distribution of printed media.

 There is no necessary contradiction between evolutionary psychology and DIT, but evolutionary psychologists argue that the psychology implicit in many DIT models is too simple; evolved programs have a rich inferential structure not captured by the idea of a "content bias".
 They also argue that some of the phenomena DIT models attribute to cultural evolution are cases of "evoked culture"—situations in which different evolved programs are activated in different places, in response to cues in the environment.

-Human sociobiologists try to understand how maximizing genetic fitness, in either the modern era or past environments, can explain human behavior.
+Sociobiologists try to understand how maximizing genetic fitness, in either the modern era or past environments, can explain human behavior.
 When faced with a trait that seems maladaptive, some sociobiologists try to determine how the trait actually increases genetic fitness (maybe through kin selection or by speculating about early evolutionary environments).
 Dual inheritance theorists, in contrast, will consider a variety of genetic and cultural processes in addition to natural selection on genes.